mailcow/mailcow-dockerized-docs/docs/i_u_m_migration.md

-If you want to migrate your old mailcow installation to a new server you can follow this:
+If you want to migrate your old mailcow:dockerized installation to a new server you can follow this:

 **1\.**
 Install [Docker](https://docs.docker.com/engine/installation/linux/) and [Docker Compose](https://docs.docker.com/compose/install/) on your new server.